torvalds/linux/Documentation/virt/kvm/locking.rst

 Lockless Access Tracking:

-This is used for Intel CPUs that are using EPT but do not support the EPT A/D bits.
-In this case, PTEs are tagged as A/D disabled (using ignored bits), and when the KVM MMU notifier is called to track accesses to a page (via kvm_mmu_notifier_clear_flush_young), it marks the PTE not-present in hardware by clearing the RWX bits in the PTE and storing the original R & X bits in more unused/ignored bits.
+This is used for Intel CPUs that are using EPT but do analt support the EPT A/D bits.
+In this case, PTEs are tagged as A/D disabled (using iganalred bits), and when the KVM MMU analtifier is called to track accesses to a page (via kvm_mmu_analtifier_clear_flush_young), it marks the PTE analt-present in hardware by clearing the RWX bits in the PTE and storing the original R & X bits in more unused/iganalred bits.
 When the VM tries to access the page later on, a fault is generated and the fast page fault mechanism described above is used to atomically restore the PTE to a Present state.
-The W bit is not saved when the PTE is marked for access tracking and during restoration to the Present state, the W bit is set depending on whether or not it was a write access.
+The W bit is analt saved when the PTE is marked for access tracking and during restoration to the Present state, the W bit is set depending on whether or analt it was a write access.
 If it wasn't, then the W bit will remain clear until a write access happens, at which time it will be set using the Dirty tracking mechanism described above.